balena-os/meta-balena/docs/secure-boot.md

 ### BIOS/UEFI updates

-To protect the encryption keys in the TPM we lock against PCRs 0, 1, 2 and 3.
-Namely PCR0 is the checksum of the UEFI image, which would change by a BIOS/UEFI update.
-PCR1 is the checksum of the UEFI configuration which would generally change by updating anything in the UEFI configuration (e.g. disabling secure boot or changing boot order).
-That said, if users updates BIOS/UEFI or changes settings, the device needs to be reprovisioned afterwards.

-*Note: While we assume PCR1 will change when BIOS/UEFI settings are changed, the actual implementation of what PCR1 measures is very device-specific.
-We are aware that on some devices the PCR1 value will not change even when boot order is changed or secure boot is disabled via BIOS/UEFI setup.
-We therefore strongly recommend to protect the entry to BIOS/UEFI setup with a strong password and, if possible, disable shortcuts in user interaction with the firmware, such as using F-keys for temporary boot order override.*
+As previously mentioned, the encryption passphrase is sealed using several PCRs, including PCR0.
+A firmware/BIOS upgrade will change the digest of PCR0, leaving the system unbootable.
+It is advised that any necessary firmware upgrades be performed before installing balenaOS.

 ### Hardware updates

-To protect the encryption keys in the TPM we lock against PCRs 0, 1, 2 and 3.
-Namely PCRs 2 and 3 contain checksums of the loaded UEFI drivers for devices plugged in, their firmware and configuration.
+PCRs 2 and 3 contain checksums of the loaded UEFI drivers for devices plugged in, their firmware and configuration.
 These would change if e.g. a PCIe device is replaced, its firmware is updated or even the same card is moved into a different slot.
-That said if hardware changes are necessary, the device needs to be reprovisioned afterwards.
+If hardware changes are necessary, the device needs to be reprovisioned afterwards.

 ## Debugging